-All the Independent Directors meet at least once annually without the presence of the Executive Directors to discuss matters of significance, which are thereon reported to the Chairman accordingly.
+The Independent Directors, led by Mr Lim Geok Peng meet at least once annually without the presence of the Executive Directors to discuss matters of significance, which are thereon reported to the Chairman accordingly.
 Hence, the Board believes that notwithstanding the Chairman and CEO are the same person, the current composition of the Board is able to make precise objective and prudent judgement on the Group's corporate affairs.
 Major proposals and decisions made by the Board are subject to majority approval by the members of the Board and reviewed by the relevant Board committee.
 The Board is of the view that there are sufficient safeguards and checks to ensure that the process of decision making by the Board is independent and are based on collective decisions without any individual exercising any considerable concentration of power or influence.